trinhxuann/deltadata/README.md

 There are several underlying operations of the function to be aware of:

-1.  the nearest CDEC station is calculated as a as-the-crow-flies distance
+1.  the nearest CDEC station is calculated based on as-the-crow-flies distance
 2.  the reported value from the CDEC station is the closest time point to the requested sampling point that has data.
 This means that all